kubrickzirconia/carol-in-hr/README.md

 #### Technical Solution

 This repository is dedicated to detailing the steps taken to create and test the OData services, including code based method implementations.
 I have aimed to detail the process so throroughly that somebody else could replicate the process.
-The steps taken to create this OData service, and the tests I undertook on the service to ensure it worked as expected, can be found in this repository's wiki.
+The steps taken to create this OData service, and the tests I undertook on the service to ensure it worked as expected, can be found in this repository's [wiki][2].

-#### [methods][3]

-This folder contains the redefined methods for the CRUD operations.
+The [methods][3] folder contains the redefined methods for the CRUD operations.
 The ABAP code is included, as well as flowcharts detailing the intended workings of the methods.

 [2]: https://github.com/kubrickzirconia/carol-in-hr/wiki
 [3]: https://github.com/kubrickzirconia/carol-in-hr/tree/master/methods